-This course is a study of the geology of the ocean basins with special emphasis on the continental shelves, their sediments, and the sedimentary processes at work there.
+A study of the geology of the ocean basins, with special emphasis on the continental shelves, their sediments, and the sedimentary processes at work there.
 (Emphasis on the Northeast Gulf of Mexico).
-Students will be introduced to the following skills: technical writing; development of a research project; working as a team member; data management; concepts of marine geology; critical thinking; principles of science (hypothesis testing).
+Field trips will be taken to study beach processes and sediments in the bay and offshore.
+Students will be introduced to the following: technical writing; conducting a research project; working as a team member; data management; concepts of marine geology; critical thinking; principles of science (hypothesis testing).

-Prerequisites - Introductory geology, statistics recommended.
+Prerequisites - introductory geology, statistics recommended.